We’ve produced over 1100 cable TV shows, commercials, public service announcements, documentaries and web videos.

 Furthermore, many times stock video clips may be all that’s needed to give your message a professional edge, or to enhance certain presentations — especially if you’re desiring to save money relative to bringing in our location crew or shooting in our studio.

-Check out the video and TV examples below for inspiration, which include stock video clips and client assets combined with pro editing, voice-over, AFX, VFX, motion graphics and accent elements.
-Furthermore, what’s not visible is professional “grading” which makes the colors and mood of different assets work harmoniously together.
+Check out the video and TV examples below for inspiration, some of which include stock video clips and client assets combined with pro editing, voice-over, AFX, VFX, motion graphics and accent elements.
+Furthermore, what may not be quite as visible for some viewers is our professional “grading” which conforms or enhances the colors and moods of different visual assets so they work harmoniously together.
+(Although sometimes grading can be executed more dramatically for effect).
+Color grading is the final polish that is applied to all professional films, commercials and pro video productions.

 Important considerations about getting your message out to the world include cost vs. demographics and geography.
 Part of determining the right demographics is determining the ideal viewers for your message.

 What if your target audience is too broad?
 Then you conduct limited tests on sub-segments of your target audience to refine messaging before spending larger amounts on broader distribution.
-Alternatively, simply put your message in front of the highest-performing sub-segment.
+Alternatively, you can simply display your message in front of the highest-performing sub-segment.

 The great advantage to online video distribution is the ability to get your message in front of the right people at the right time.